tiradoe/tiradoe/README.md

 ### Hi there 👋
 I'm not as active on GitHub anymore as I've moved over to a self hosted git repository at [my Forgejo instance](https://edbuildsthings.com/tiradoe).
-I'll keep a few things synced here though!
+I'll keep a few things mirrored here though!

 - Ed
 <!--